brunopedrazza/my-mcp-servers/README.md

 - Play or pause the current track
 - Skip to the next track
 - Return to the previous track

+### Cosmos DB Service
+The Cosmos DB service connects to Azure Cosmos DB and allows retrieval of documents by their `id`.
+Connection information is securely loaded from an Azure Key Vault secret during initialization.

 ## License